music, choreography teaching and arts integrated strategies, poems

-I can understand the meaning of racial justice.
-I can use hip hop to show feelings and ideas.
-I can choreograph a piece with my classmates.
+I can understand the meaning of social justice through Dr. King's Principles of Nonviolence.
+I can use tableau and hip hop movement to express feelings and ideas.
+I can collaborate creatively with my classmates.

 Grade 3: Dance: Creating: Anchor Standard 1: Generate and conceptualize artistic ideas and work.
 B. Explore a given movement problem.
 Select and demonstrate a solution.

 Grade 3: Dance: Creating: Anchor Standard 2: Organize and develop artistic ideas and work.
 B. Develop a dance phrase that expresses and communicates an idea or feeling.
 Discuss the effect of the movement choices.

 Grade 4:History: Process, Rules, and Laws: 4.1:Illustrate historical and contemporary means of changing society.

 Grade 4: History: Economic Decision-Making: 4.2 Identify positive and negative incentives that influence the decisions people make.

 Grade 4: Dance: Creating: Anchor Standard 1: Generate and conceptualize artistic ideas and work.
 B. Develop a movement problem and manipulate the elements of dance as tools to find a solution.

 Grade 4: Dance: Connecting: Anchor Standard 10: Synthesize and relate knowledge and personal experiences to make art.
 B. Develop and research a question relating to a topic of study in school using multiple sources of references.
 Select key aspects about the topic and choreograph movements that communicate the information.
 Discuss what was learned from creating the dance and describe how the topic might be communicated using another form of expression.